Ithaca, Nebraska

 Ithaca is a village in Saunders County, Nebraska, United States.
-The population was 148 at the 2010 census.
+The population was 160 at the 2020 census.

 History

 Ithaca was founded in 1866.
 It was named after Ithaca, New York, the native home of a pioneer settler.
+The earliest extant appearance of the name Ithaca, however, comes from Homer's Odyssey as the name of the mythical island-kingdom the titular character Odysseus is from.